Nico-Siringoringo/Twitter-Scraper/README.md

 # Twitter Scraper

 ## Description
-The **Twitter Scraper** is a Python application that allows users to scrape data from Twitter efficiently.
-This project utilizes the **Twikit** library to build an interactive interface for specifying search parameters and viewing results seamlessly.
+The **Twitter Scraper** is a Python application that allows users to scrape data from Twitter efficiently without API and no limit.

 > **Acknowledgments** :
 I extend my heartfelt gratitude to the creators and maintainers of **Twikit** for making this project possible.